 Teaching & Learning Prep

-We want to ensure that our pupils not only love their time at St John’s, but leave well prepared for the next stage of their education and for life beyond school, so our pupils work towards the Pre Senior Baccalaureate (PSB).
+We want to ensure that our pupils not only love their time at St John’s, but leave well prepared for the next stage of their education and for life beyond school, so our pupils work towards Pre Senior Baccalaureate (PSB).
 We use the skills and ethos of the PSB throughout the school, giving every child a chance to shine.

-The PSB is a two year programme that allows teachers, who know our pupils really well, to design courses to excite, engage and challenge every one of them – from high fliers to those who need support to maximise their learning potential.
+The PSB allows teachers, who know our pupils really well, to design courses to excite, engage and challenge every one of them – from high fliers to those who need support to maximise their learning potential.
 This means that teachers can foster a love of learning rather than racing through learning facts for a final exam; we look at their progress across the whole time they are learning.
 The PSB is a framework covering subject knowledge, subject skills and core skills – these help pupils develop as learners.
 We nurture skills that we know our pupils will increasingly need in the workplace of the future such as collaboration, leadership, communication, independence, thinking and learning.

-The Pre-Senior Project Qualification (PSPQ) is a real highlight of the course; pupils have their own free choice of a project, and they love the opportunity to explore a passion in greater depth or discover a new one.
+The Pre-Senior Project Qualification (PSPQ) is a real highlight of the Year 8; pupils have their own free choice of a project, and they love the opportunity to explore a passion in greater depth or discover a new one.
 Not only do our pupils enjoy completing their PSPQ, but they also learn task management, how to research and independence which will are skills that will help them flourish at Senior School.

 One of the great things about the PSB is it gives us the opportunity to celebrate every child and their own particular talents: not only do we recognise pupils’ academic abilities, the PSB includes all the subjects children learn including languages, art, sport, music and drama.
 It also enables us to share a child’s extra-curricular achievements, whether that is singing in the choir, captaining the rugby team, being part one of our eco warriors or performing in a play.
 When pupils leave with their PSB certificate in Year 8, it is a real celebration of the whole child and all they have achieved.